redBearded23/infoSecNotes/infosec_notes/LinuxPrivilegeEscalation.md

   - <https://github.com/diego-treitos/linux-smart-enumeration>
   - <https://github.com/linted/linuxprivchecker>

-### Step 3: `sudo -l`
+### Step 3: Look for Kernel Exploits

-- use `sudo -l` to list what commands you are able to use as a super user on that account
-- sometimes like this you'll find that you're able to **run certain commands as root without the root password**
-- with a misconfigured binary like this we can try to explain them with `GTFOBins` (Unix binaries that can be exploited by attacker to bypass local security restriction) --> <https://gtfobins.github.io/>
+- Linux-Kernel manages communication between components such as memory on the system and applications --> requires kernel to have specific privileges and thus a successful exploit will potentially lead to root privileges
+- Methodology:
+  - Identify Kernel version
+  - search/find exploit code for kernel version of target system (e.g.: <https://www.linuxkernelcves.com/cves>, exploit-db, Google etc.)
+    - there are also tools like: `LES (Linux Exploit Suggester)`
+  - run exploit

-### Step 4: check for files with SUID/GUID bit set
+### Step 3: check for files with SUID/GUID bit set

 - special type file permission which allows file to run with permissions of whoever the owner is --> if it is root: **BINGO**
   - files can be run with permissions of the files owner/group